-If you have never baked your own bread and the words “yeast” and sourdough” make you cringe - I’ve been there, too.
+If you have never baked your own bread and the words „yeast“ and sourdough“ might scare you.
+At least I’ve been there.
 My first loaves were barely edible.
-I overproofed them, I used way too much yeast or dead starters, I baked my bread into bricks.
+I over-proofed them, used way too much yeast or dead starters, I baked my bread into bricks.
 For some people bread baking is an easy task from the start.
-But for others it takes some time to get the hang of it: it takes a while to find out how long to knead the dough until the gluten is properly developed, to tell “proofed” from “overproofed” and when exactly to take the bread out of the oven can be another miracle.
-But believe me, you will get there.
-Just be a little patient.
+But for others it takes some time to get the hang of it.

-Some notes about this recipe:
+Some notes about this Sourdough Rye and Spelt Bread:

 - This bread calls for 50% whole rye flour.
 Rye flour acts very differently from wheat flour when it comes to baking.
 The gluten will never develop much and the dough will be rather sticky.
 Don’t worry about that, your bread will still come out fine.
 The recipe also calls for whole spelt flour.
 Spelt flour is a flour diva, if you ask me.
 Some people need a lot of water for their spelt baked goods.
 Otherwise their loaves will come out very dry.
 Others don’t need that much water.
 This bread calls for a very large amount of water not only because I am using spelt flour, but also because it will improve the crumb and moisture of this loaf.